davechurchill/AI6001_Project/Project Specification/README.md

 The overall goal of this project is to get you familiar with modern AI tools, software development, and application deployment.
 As such, you are allowed to use any amount of AI / LLM tools to create the code for this project in order to create the application.
 The reason for this is that the final video presentation will be worth the vast majority of the marks for the project, and will go into detail about the overall process of making the software with the AI tools.
 All of the specifications for the project code and final presentation can be found in the relevant sections below.

+Note: DO NOT just copy and paste this specification into whatever AI tool you end up using.
+You should start from scratch building the system incrementally and documenting that process for the video presentation

 ## Marking Scheme

 - **Project Demo** (20%)